Coulomb chronometry to probe the decay mechanism of hot nuclei: Abstract

 \section{Abstract}

-In \Xesn central collisions from 12 to 25 \mev, the three-fragment exit channel occurs with a significant cross section.
+In \Xesn central collisions from 8 to 25\mev, the three-fragment exit channel occurs with a significant cross section.
 We show that these fragments arise from two successive binary splittings of a heavy composite system.
-The sequence of fragment production is unambiguously determined.
+The sequence of fragment production is determined.
 Strong Coulomb proximity effects are observed in the three-fragment final state.
-A comparison with Coulomb trajectory calculations shows that the time scale between the consecutive break-ups decreases with increasing bombarding energy, becoming quasi-simultaneous above excitation energy $E^*=4.0\pm0.5$ \mev.
+A comparison with Coulomb trajectory calculations shows that the time scale between the consecutive break-ups decreases with increasing bombarding energy, becoming quasi-simultaneous above excitation energy $E^*=4.0\pm0.5$\mev.
+This transition from sequential to simultaneous break-up was interpreted as the signature of the onset of multifragmentation for the three-fragment exit channel in this system.

-\paragraph{Introduction.}
+\section{Introduction}

-In heavy ion collisions at bombarding energies around $10-20$ \mev, namely well above the Coulomb barrier but below the Fermi energy regime, different types of reaction mechanism are expected.
-The final state can result from the production of one, two, three, or more heavy fragments.
-By detecting all of them in coincidence and correlating their mass (charge), energy, and momentum one is able to better understand the underlying reaction and decay mechanisms.
-However, when the final state is composed of more than two fragments, few experimental data are available \cite{Charity1991Results,Casini1993Fission,PhysRevC.81.024605} leaving room for ambiguities in the correct interpretation of the reaction mechanism.
-New theoretical efforts are made to cover this energy range including time dependent microscopic approaches \cite{PhysRevLett.103.042701,Sekizawa2013Timedependent}, transport models \cite{PhysRevC.78.044614} and molecular dynamics calculations \cite{Li2013Dynamical}.
+In central heavy ion collisions at bombarding energies around $10-20$\mev, namely well above the Coulomb barrier but below the Fermi energy regime, different types of reaction mechanism leading to the production of one, two, three, or more heavy fragments in the exit channel are possible, namely fusion-fission, quasifission, and deeply inelastic collisions \cite{Huizenga1982Distinctive,Moretto1983Phenomenology,Toke1985Quasifission}.
+Only by detecting all reaction products in coincidence and achieving a full kinematical reconstruction event by event can we hope to better understand the underlying reaction and decay mechanisms.
+Such exclusive experimental data are relatively scarce for multibody exit channels in this energy range \cite{Glassel1983Observation,Charity1991Results,Casini1993Fission,PhysRevC.81.024605} leaving room for ambiguities in the interpretation of the reaction mechanism.
+New theoretical efforts are made to cover this energy range including time dependent microscopic approaches \cite{PhysRevLett.103.042701,Sekizawa2013Timedependent}, transport models \cite{PhysRevC.78.044614} and molecular dynamics calculations \cite{Li2013Dynamical}, which require comparison with new exclusive measurements in order to advance.